 The legal foundation for the development of EMCS

-The legal foundation for the development of EMCS is Decision n° 1152/2003/EC of the European Parliament and of the Council, dated 16 June 2003 to computerise the system under which excise duty goods are moved between authorised traders in the Community under duty-suspension arrangements.
+The legal foundation for the development of EMCS is Decision n° 1152/2003/EC of the European Parliament and of the Council, dated 16 June 2003 to computerise the system under which excise duty goods are moved between authorised traders in the European Union under duty-suspension arrangements.

-A new horizontal Council Directive (2008/118/EC) concerning the general arrangements for excise duty (which concerns alcoholic beverages, tobacco products and energy products) came into force on 15 January 2009.
+A new horizontal Council Directive (Directive 2008/118/EC) concerning the general arrangements for excise duty (which concerns alcoholic beverages, tobacco products and energy products) entered into force on 15 January 2009.
 See the press notice, the Council's press release and the full text.

-The new Directive provides a legal framework for the use of the Excise Movement Control System (EMCS), which will be applicable from 1 April 2010.
-The current Council Directive 92/12/EEC will be repealed as of that date.
+The new Directive provides a legal framework for the use of the Excise Movement Control System (EMCS), which is applicable since 1 April 2010.
+Council Directive 92/12/EEC was repealed as of that date.

-A Regulation implementing Directive 2008/118/EC as regards the computerised procedures for the movement of excise goods under suspension of excise duty (Regulation (EC) No 2009/684) was adopted by the European Commission on 24 July 2009.
+A Regulation implementing Directive 2008/118/EC as regards the computerised procedures for the movement of excise goods under suspension of excise duty (Regulation (EC) No 2009/684, as last amended by Regulation (EU) No 76/2014), was adopted by the European Commission on 24 July 2009.

-The above mentioned legal provisions of EMCS allows for the Member States to implement certain functionalities on an optional basis.
+Directive 2008/118/EC allows the Member States to implement certain functionalities on an optional basis.

-In order to provide economic operators with information about these differences among Member States which could affect their business (e.g. which Member States allow direct delivery or splitting of a movement), the European Commission has gathered information on optional provisions Member States plan to implement.
+In order to inform economic operators about these differences among Member States which could affect their business (e.g. which Member States allow direct delivery or splitting of a movement), the European Commission has published a document (CED 691 rev.8 ) containing the implementation by each Member State.